slipperyseal/jetpack/README.md

 - Can't cover all corner cases or self-modifying code that emulation can.

-- Not all opcodes supported. eg. JMP indirect
+- Not all opcodes supported. eg. JMP indirect, decimal mode, some special stack instructions.

 #### Example cross assembly